 - Paleo-Friendly MDs – A list of specialists (rheumatologists, gastroenterologists, endocrinologists, etc.) who are open to diet and lifestyle as a complementary approach.

 - Paleo Mom Consulting – This team is filled with experts on the paleo autoimmune protocol.

 - Replenish PDX – Functional nutritionists who specialize in troubleshooting complex health challenges.

 - Perfect Health Retreats – a week-long healing intensive, which includes health and nutrition coaching before, during and after the retreat.

 - Paleo Dietitians – These registered dietitians have embraced the science of the paleo movement and offer nutritional counseling from this perspective.

 - Certified GAPS Practitioners – Available to consult by phone or email, these experts have been trained on “difficult” cases and how best to personalize the GAPS diet for full healing.

-- Would You Like To Become a Practitioner Yourself?
-Here are some great programs:
+Would You Like to Become a Practitioner Yourself?

 Self Help vs. Getting Help